Coinbase pricing and fees disclosures

 You may be charged fees by an ATM operator.
 Please refer to your Coinbase Cardholder Agreement for further details.

 There is no fee to stake or unstake.
 Coinbase takes a commission based on the rewards you receive from the network.
-As of March 2, 2023, our standard commission is 35% for ADA, DOT, and SOL (26.3% for eligible Coinbase One members) and 25% for ETH, XTZ, and ATOM (for XTZ, and ATOM, 15% for eligible Coinbase One members).
+Our standard commission is 35% for ADA, ATOM, DOT, MATIC, SOL and XTZ (26.3% for eligible Coinbase One members).
+You can find your ETH commission rate in Asset Details.
 Some users may receive offers for staking promotions with lower rates.
 The APY and rewards shown in your account always reflects the earnings you receive after our commission.
-You can find more about commissions in the Coinbase User Agreement
+You can find more about commissions in the Coinbase User Agreement.

 If you sent an unsupported cryptocurrency to your Coinbase account, it may be eligible for recovery.
 We’ll charge a network fee for the recovery attempt.
 For recoveries with an estimated value of over $100, we’ll also charge a 5% recovery fee on the amount over $100.
 The estimated value of the recovery may differ from the actual market value of the recovery.